Greg Kurstin: 2016–present: Producer of the Year and continued work

 Kurstin produced the Paul McCartney album Egypt Station, recorded over a two-year period at studios in Los Angeles and Sussex, England, and mixed at Abbey Road Studios.
 The album was released in September 2018.

 In 2018 and 2019, Kurstin reunited with Liam Gallagher to co-write and produce four tracks for his second solo album Why Me?
 Why Not., including its lead single "Shockwave".
 The album was released in September 2019.

 Kurstin also co-produced Maren Morris' second album Girl, which won the CMA Album of the Year award in 2019.

 He wrote and produced three songs on Halsey's album, Manic, released in January 2020.

 On April 16, 2021, the second album The Battle at Gardens Gate by Greta Van Fleet was released with Kurstin producing.

 In May 2021, Kurstin won the ASCAP Golden Note Award, given to songwriters, composers and artists who have achieved extraordinary career milestones.
 Beck presented him with the award.

 Kurstin also co-produced the Twenty One Pilots song "Saturday" off their album Scaled and Icy.

 Kurstin and Adele reunited to co-write "Easy on Me," the first single from Adele's 2021 album, 30.
 Kurstin also produced the track, which hit #1 on the Billboard Hot 100 on October 27, 2021.
 "Easy on Me" was Kurstin's fourth #1 hit on the Hot 100.

 In September 2022, Kurstin performed at the tribute concerts for Taylor Hawkins at Wembley Stadium in London and at the Kia Forum in Los Angeles.
 In Los Angeles, he played with Them Crooked Vultures and, with Rufus Taylor and Justin Hawkins, members of Coattail Riders.
 He played with Dave Grohl and Rush's Geddy Lee and Alex Lifeson in London.

 In 2023, Kurstin co-produced the Gorillaz album Cracker Island.
 He also produced and wrote Jaded, which appeared on the Miley Cyrus album Endless Summer Vacation.

+Kurstin produced Chaka Khan's 2026 studio album Chakzilla.